Skip to content

 Key takeaways

-- EPC (earnings per click) shows how well a partner's traffic monetizes.
+• EPC (earnings per click) tells you how well a partner's traffic monetizes.

-- Active-partner ratio reveals whether your roster is actually producing.
+• The active-partner ratio shows whether your roster is actually producing.

-- Segment by partner so you can double down on top performers and cut dead weight.
+• Segment by partner so you can back your top performers and cut the dead weight.

-It's easy to measure an affiliate program by how many partners signed up or how many clicks came in — and easy to be misled by both.
-The metrics that tell you whether the program is working are about quality and outcomes, not volume.
-Here are the KPIs to track and what each one is really telling you.
+It's easy to judge an affiliate program by how many partners signed up or how many clicks came in — and easy to be fooled by both.
+The metrics that tell you whether the program works are about quality and outcomes, not volume.
+Here are the KPIs to track, and what each one is really telling you.

 What are the most important affiliate program metrics?

-The most important metrics are the ones tied to profitable, retained revenue: conversion rate, earnings per click, average order value, return on ad spend, the active-partner ratio, and the reversal rate.
-Together they tell you whether traffic converts, whether partners are productive, and whether the revenue is real.
+The metrics that matter are the ones tied to profitable, retained revenue: conversion rate, earnings per click, average order value, return on ad spend, the active-partner ratio, and the reversal rate.
+Together they tell you whether traffic converts, whether partners produce, and whether the revenue is real.

 Conversion rate

 Conversion rate is the share of clicks that turn into the action you reward.
-A low rate can mean poorly matched audiences, weak landing pages, or partners sending low-intent traffic.
-Track it per partner — a healthy program average can hide a few partners dragging it down.
+A low rate can mean mismatched audiences, weak landing pages, or partners sending low-intent traffic.
+Track it per partner — a healthy program average can hide a few partners dragging everyone down.

 Earnings per click (EPC)

-EPC is total commission divided by total clicks — how much each click is worth.
-It's the metric serious affiliates care about most, because it tells them whether promoting you is worth their traffic.
-A strong EPC also helps you recruit, since you can advertise it on your program page.
+EPC is total commission divided by total clicks — what each click is worth.
+It's the number serious affiliates care about most, because it tells them whether promoting you is worth their traffic.
+A strong EPC also recruits for you: advertise it right on your program page.

 Average order value (AOV) and ROAS

-AOV shows whether affiliate buyers spend more or less than your average customer, and return on ad spend (revenue divided by commission cost) tells you whether the channel is profitable overall.
+AOV shows whether affiliate buyers spend more or less than your average customer.
+Return on ad spend (revenue divided by commission cost) tells you whether the channel is profitable overall.
 ROAS is the single number that answers "is this program making money?"

 Active-partner ratio